trane/PyDA/README.md

 You can imitate functionality found in JFLAP with due credits given in your report.
 All coding should be original work

+#Project Name

+PyDA

 #Project Members

-* Landon Gilbert-Bland
+* Landon Gilbert-Bland gilbertb@eng.utah.edu
-* Andrew Kuhnhausen
+* Andrew Kuhnhausen kuhnhaus@eng.utah.edu
-* Colton Myers
+* Colton Myers cmyers@eng.utah.edu

+#Project Goals

+* Implement an NPDA in Python
+* Print NDPA to .dot and .pdf files
+* Step through each possibility at the same time
+* Provide an interface for the user to input their own NPDA
+* Validate NPDAs, warning if not valid

+#Work Accomplished So Far

+* Website
+* Goal outlines
+* Design